MyFitnessPal Alternatives: Top Food Tracking Apps Compared

 What are the best MyFitnessPal alternatives?

 The top MyFitnessPal alternatives include MyNetDiary, Cronometer, MacroFactor, Lose It!, Yazio, Lifesum, and Noom.
-For most users, the best alternative to MyFitnessPal is MyNetDiary, which offers the fastest logging speed among the apps we tested in January 2026, a staff-verified food database of 2M+ items, 108-nutrient tracking, and an ad-free free tier with barcode scanning.
+For most users, the best alternative to MyFitnessPal is MyNetDiary, which offers the fastest logging speed among the apps we tested in January 2026, a staff-verified food database of 2M+ items, 108-nutrient tracking, and an ad-free free tier with a built-in scanner.

 Is MyFitnessPal still the best food tracking app?

 MyFitnessPal remains the most recognized food tracking app, but it faces increased competition.
-Its decision to put barcode scanning behind a paywall, combined with ongoing questions about crowdsourced database accuracy, has led many users to explore alternatives with professionally reviewed databases and more generous free features.
+Its decision to put its scanner behind a paywall, combined with ongoing questions about crowdsourced database accuracy, has led many users to explore alternatives with professionally reviewed databases and more generous free features.

 What free apps offer similar functionalities to MyFitnessPal?

 MyNetDiary offers barcode scanning, macro tracking, voice logging, a shopping list, and community features in its free tier, all without ads.
-Cronometer provides barcode scanning and 84-nutrient tracking for free, though with ads.
+Cronometer includes a scanner and 92-nutrient tracking for free, though with ads.
 Yazio offers free intermittent fasting tools.
-These are among the strongest MyFitnessPal free alternative options available today.
-For the best free MyFitnessPal alternative with the most features, MyNetDiary's free tier is hard to beat.
+These are among the strongest myfitnesspal free alternative options available today.
+For the best free myfitnesspal alternative with the most features, MyNetDiary's free version is hard to beat.

 How important is food database accuracy in nutrition tracking apps?